-February is Hot Breakfast Month, oh so many ideas for that.
+February is Hot Breakfast Month, oh so many ideas!
 But before we get into that, let’s talk about what makes a healthy breakfast and why we need it.
-Along with sleep and exercise, breakfast is one of the best ways to recharge your batteries.
-Research has shown that breakfast skippers tend to weigh more than those that eat breakfast regularly.
-Lastly, the most compelling reason to eat breakfast it that it tastes great!
+Along with sleep and exercise breakfast is one of the best ways to recharge your batteries.
+Also, research has shown that breakfast skippers tend to weigh more than those that eat breakfast regularly.
+And, lastly, the most compelling reason to eat breakfast is that it tastes great!

 It’s important to understand one simple thing about breakfast besides the fact that you need to eat it every day.
 Your breakfast should consist of carbohydrates, protein and fat foods.
 Why’s that?

-Let’s say you have the following for breakfast: a teaspoon of sugar, instant oatmeal and a glass of orange juice and coffee.
+Let’s say you have the following for breakfast: instant oatmeal, a teaspoon of sugar, a glass of orange juice, and a cup of coffee.
 This breakfast gives you caffeine, glucose, soluble fiber, fructose and a few vitamins.
-The problem is that is it a sugar-heavy breakfast this will cause your blood glucose (sugar) levels to soar and then when they are metabolized in 2 hours, your blood glucose levels plummet fast causing you to be STARVING and your energy is crashing.
+The problem is that it is a sugar-heavy breakfast that will cause your blood glucose (sugar) levels to soar and then when they are metabolized in 2 hours, your blood glucose levels plummet fast causing you to feel STARVING and your energy crashes.

 So, what should we eat?
 Our bodies are designed to use a balance of unrefined carbs, quality fats and proteins.
 Eating carbohydrates, protein and fat at breakfast keeps your blood sugar under control and helps to avoid cravings and energy crashes.

 Think of carbohydrates as the kindling of a fire and the fats as logs.
 We need both!
 Quality fat slows down the absorption of blood glucose in the bloodstream, providing satiation to keep you fuller longer.
 Here are some examples of healthy fats to include in your breakfasts: